CollectionBuilder/cb-docs/docs/advanced/language.md

 </div>
 ```

-You’ll change the text in the “card-title” line of code and the “card-text” line of code.
-You can also change the button titles if you wish (“Metadata CSV” and “Metadata JSON” above).
+You'll change the text in the "card-title" line of code and the "card-text" line of code.
+You can also change the button titles if you wish ("Metadata CSV" and "Metadata JSON" above).

-As far as the “show entries” and “search” text at the top of the data table go, we’re using the DataTables JQuery plugin for this, and that text comes pre-formulated, so there’s not really an easy way to edit it.
+As far as the "show entries" and "search" text at the top of the data table go, we're using the DataTables JQuery plugin for this, and that text comes pre-formulated, so there's not really an easy way to edit it.

 ## About Page
 The About page can be written and customized following our documentation here: <https://collectionbuilder.github.io/cb-docs/docs/pages/interpretive/>.
-To change the word “Contents” that appears in the navigation menu on this page, you’ll need to find the file "nav-menu.html", in the _includes/feature folder.
+To change the word "Contents" that appears in the navigation menu on this page, you'll need to find the file "nav-menu.html", in the _includes/feature folder.
 The code should look like this:

 ```
 <p class="h6 shadow-sm p-3 about-nav sticky-top bg-white" style="line-height: 1.5em;">